lvyongye/learngit/readme.txt

-Git is a distributed version control system. secend line
+Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.
-last line